The fiddle-leaf fig is the common name for Ficus Lyrata or Ficus Pandurata comes from the family Moraceae. It’s related to the rubber plant.

 - … and more

-Indoors large, the green leaves of ficus lyrata plants can grow to reach 12 inches long and capable of almost the same width.
+Indoors large, the green leaves of the pandurata tree plants can grow to reach 12″ inches long and capable of almost the same width.

-Pandurata leaves which are rather thick and leathery always seem to have a luxuriant shine as if someone had shined it.
+Ficus Pandurata bush leaves which are rather thick and leathery always seem to have a luxuriant shine as if someone had shined it.
 This Ficus tree is generally considered easy to grow.

-Like its relative the “weeping fig,” Ficus lyrata care requires plenty of light and room – in height and width.
+Like its relative the “weeping fig,” pandurata plant care requires plenty of light and room – in height and width.

 Although, as indoor plants, I’ve seen some handsome fiddle leaf ficus grown as a column rather then cutting the tops back and allowing it to branch.